- 1What Is MEN1?

 Tumors in the brain and spinal cord (meningiomas and ependymomas).

-Multiple endocrine neoplasia type 1 or MEN 1 is diagnosed with the help of a physical examination and by taking a good medical and family history.
-The high levels of hormones in the blood can be diagnosed using blood tests, and imaging tests like MRI (magnetic resonance imaging), CT (computed tomography), and a PET (positron emission tomography) scan can help locate tumors.
+Multiple endocrine neoplasia type 1 (MEN 1) is diagnosed through physical examination and a good medical and family history.
+High hormone levels in the blood can be diagnosed using blood tests, and imaging tests like MRI (magnetic resonance imaging), CT (computed tomography), and PET (positron emission tomography) scans can help locate tumors.

 Genetic testing can help diagnose MEN1 by identifying the gene mutation that causes MEN1.